OpenMDAO/OpenMDAO/openmdao/docs/features/recording/iterating_hierarchically.rst

         case = cr.driver_cases.get_case(case_key)
         ...

-The Case Reader also provides a :code:`get_cases` method, which provides a way to iterate over Driver and Solver cases in order with a choice of iterating hierarchically or flat (using the :code:`recurse` parameter).
+The Case Reader also has a :code:`get_cases` method, which provides a way to iterate over Driver and Solver cases in order with a choice of iterating hierarchically or flat (using the :code:`recurse` parameter).